diggerwoo/jsh/README.md

   <Enter>                - End of command
 ```

 If you need more friendly prompts, you need to configure the /usr/local/etc/jsh.d/man.conf.
-This configuration of man.conf is very simple.
+The configuration of man.conf is very simple.
 Please refer to [man.conf](conf/man.conf).
 For example, configure the prompt of '-l' option of command 'ls':
 ```
 ls